tensorflow/tfjs-models/body-pix/README.md

 ### Output Utility Functions

-BodyPix contains utility functions to help with drawing and composting the outputs. **These API methods are experimental and subject to change.**
+BodyPix contains utility functions to help with drawing and compositing using the outputs. **These API methods are experimental and subject to change.**

 #### `toMaskImageData`